PocketCareS/iOS/README.md

 ## Getting Started

-**Due to emulators not supporting bluetooth, close encounter detection will not work on emulators.**
+**Due to simulators not supporting Bluetooth, close encounter detection will not work on simulators.**

 ### Prerequisites